 The Sapientia ECN programming contest provides college and high school students with opportunities to interact with students from other universities and high schools to sharpen and demonstrate their problem-solving, programming, and teamwork skills.

 The contest is a competition among teams of students representing institutions of higher education and high schools.
-The contest is usually organized in the spring term.

 The number of problems proposed to be solved will be between 5 and 15.
 All the problems can be solved using only high school programming knowledge.
 One of the problems has a pronounced mathematical background.